RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Important:** You need Enterprise Developer or Enterprise Developer for z Systems to execute the application as running applications is not supported in Enterprise Developer Connect.

-Before you proceed, ensure that Rocket Host Access for the Cloud (HACloud) is running:
+Before you proceed, ensure that Rocket Host Access for the Cloud (HACloud) is running:<!-- Service name still isn't changed from Micro Focus-->

-1. Go the the Start menu and open the Services application.
+1. From the Windows **Start** menu open the Services application.

-2. Navigate to the HA Cloud service and check that its status is set to **Running**.
+2. Navigate to the HA Cloud service and check whether its status is set to **Running**.

 3. If it is not running, right-click and click **Start**.

-**Executing the CICS application**
+**Executing the CICS Application**

 The CICS application requires that you use a 3270 terminal emulator.
 This tutorial uses Rocket Host Access for the Cloud (HACloud), but you may adapt the tutorial to suit your terminal emulator of choice.